Rovibrational energy levels of H$_2$O by quantum computing: Summary and outlook

 \section{Summary and outlook}

 We have described how to calculate approximate eigenstates of rotating and vibrating molecules using quantum computers.
 The transformation of the Watson Hamiltonian into qubit form revealed that the qubit Hamiltonian expressed as a linear combination of Pauli strings contains thousands of terms, too many to apply standard quantum computing methods like the VQE.
-By adopting a variant of the QSCI method, where the basis set is sampled on a quantum computer and the energies are computed classically, we showed that rovibrational energy levels of H$_2$O can be evaluated to an accuracy of below 1 cm$^{-1}$ in many cases.
+By adopting a variant of the QSCI method, where the basis set is sampled on a quantum computer and the energies are computed classically, we showed that rovibrational energy levels of H$_2$O can be evaluated to an accuracy of below 1 \hcmminusone{} in many cases.
+The main advantage of the QSCI method over the VQE method is that the energy levels can be estimated using relatively few circuit measurements, and that the construction and diagonalization of the Hamiltonian matrix does not suffer from errors due to the noise.
+Another advantage is that, as shown in Sec.~\ref{Subsubec:vmax3J1}, the treatment of rotating molecules ($J>0$) is straightforward.

 While our results suggest that current noisy quantum computers may be of use in rovibrational structure calculations, there are many directions left for future investigations.
 To assess the true strength of the rovibrational QSCI method, we would need to consider large molecules (e.g.\ benzene \cite{Halverson2015,Wang_SciRep2020}) or molecular clusters (such as water clusters \cite{Yagi2017,Zhang2023,Simko2025}) requiring large basis sets so that the Hamiltonian matrix becomes too large to be exactly diagonalized.
+We comment that the circuit depth ($\sim 200$ two-qubit gates) considered in the present investigation is far from the limits of what can be executed on existing trapped-ion quantum computers.
+For example, in a recent investigation using Quantinuum's 56-qubit H2 device, circuits containing more than 2000 two-qubit gates were executed \cite{Alam2025}.
+For the sampling of larger basis sets, a larger number of shots $\Nshots$ will be necessary.
+On Reimei, it is practically difficult to increase the number of shots to values larger than $\Nshots>10^4$.
+Further research on QSCI applied to the rovibrational structure problem will need to address the problem of a limited number of shots for sampling large basis sets.

 The most efficient qubit mapping and basis set also deserve further attention \cite{Mikkelsen2025}.
-We have used a harmonic oscillator basis in this paper, but it is possible that local, grid-type basis sets \cite{Hanada2025,Szczepanik2025} can be more efficient for current noisy quantum computers.
+We have used a harmonic oscillator basis in this paper, but it is possible that local, grid-type basis sets \cite{Hanada2025,Szczepanik2025} or an $n$-body expansion of the potential \cite{Kongsted2006,Ollitraultetal2020} combined with an representation of the vibrational wave function using modals \cite{Christiansen2004,Ollitraultetal2020} can be more efficient for current noisy quantum computers.

 Rovibrational structure simulations have an advantage over other types of simulations because we can compare the results of the simulations with high-precision experimental results in a direct way.
 This suggests that once rovibrational structure calculations can be reliably carried out on quantum computers, they can be suitable for a verifiable quantum advantage in chemistry: A quantum computer is used to calculate rovibrational transitions in a molecule which is too large to treat classically, but for which transition frequencies can be measured by spectroscopic methods to high precision.